 - Overhead.
 Jeff Bezos is famous for saying that “your margin is my opportunity”.
 I’ve modified this principle a bit and believe that “your overhead is my opportunity”, which means that I am hyper focused on operating and growing as cheap as possible.
 I know from experience that being vigilant with keeping costs in check can dramatically increase the flexibility, staying power and patience to win out in the long-term, not to mention helping deliver on EBIDTA goals.
 Given my experience building companies and the tools, technology and processes that I have built, I think I am pretty good at knowing how to effectively manage costs and look to apply this expertise to every opportunity I take on.

 - Maximum raise of $3 million.
-I like opportunities that require less than $3 million or so to achieve success based on my top line fundamentals (this is equity funding, not including debt).
+I like opportunities that require less than $3 million or so in growth capital to achieve success based on my top line fundamentals.
+When I say growth capital I mean cash to scale the company, not necessarily cash required to develop product or cash that could be raised as debt.
+Some products require quite a bit of capital to develop and push through R&D, but when it comes down to scaling the business, I like opportunities that can do that with less than $3 million.
 Anything more and the opportunity may contain more risk than I like to take on.